Singleness

 This creates a specific loneliness: not just the loneliness of being alone, but the loneliness of not being able to talk honestly about being alone in this particular way.

 Mindfuse is anonymous voice calls with real strangers.
 No romantic expectation, no history required, no pretense needed.
-You can talk about whatever you want — including where you are and why.
+You can talk about whatever you want, including where you are and why.
 Someone will listen.
-First conversation free. €4/month after. iOS and Android.
+One free conversation a month. €4/month after. iOS and Android.

 Anonymous voice.
 Real stranger.
 No assumptions about your past.

-One free conversation · €4/month · iOS and Android
+One free conversation a month · €4/month · iOS and Android